PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     }
 ```

-And now if you hit play you should have a voxel, but make sure to set your Material.
-See you next week!
-(Or in an hour if you want, but seriously take a 5 min break).
+And now if you hit play you should have a voxel!
+(Make sure to set your Material) See you next week!